distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

 *Fig. 12.
 Click the publish button to display the container in the catalog.*

 ## End-to-end certification of operators with DCI
-Once you have all containers certified and nailed `check operator` to be green, you might want to submit the results for the operator certification.
-Similarly to the container certification, DCI provides two options: automatically create a certification project or reuse the existing one.
+Once all containers are certified and the `check operator` is green, you might want to submit the results in the certification UI.
+Unlike the container certification, there is an additional step to open a pull request in the [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls) repository, and below, we use options `create_pr: true` and `merge_pr: true` to do it automatically with DCI.
+Do not forget [to generate a github token](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/roles/create-certification-project#github-token) before proceeding futher.

+DCI provides two options: automatically create a certification project or reuse the existing one.

-1. To create a certification project automatically, add configuration `create_cert_projects: true` in the settings.yml.
-Note that this option will create two new certification projects: for your container and operator.
+1. To create a certification project automatically, add `create_operator_project: true` for the operator.

         $ cat /etc/dci-openshift-app-agent/settings.yml
         ---
         # -- snip --

-        # Optional; choose this option for the automated creation
-        # of certification projects
-        create_cert_projects: true

         # Optional; provide it when you need to submit test results.
         # This token is shared between all your projects.
         # To generate it: connect.redhat.com -> Product certification ->
         # Container API Keys -> Generate new key
         pyxis_apikey_path: "/opt/cache/pyxis-apikey.txt"

+        # Optional; provide this token when using the create_pr option
+        github_token_path: "/opt/cache/dcicertbot-token.txt"

         # List of operators to certify,
         # you could provide many operators at once.